 Powdered sugar for dipping

 Preheat oven to 375.
-Cream together on low speed the butter, sugars, and eggs.
+Cream together on low speed the butter, sugar, and eggs.
 Add remaining ingredients one at a time, except chocolate chips and powdered sugar.
 Meanwhile, melt 1/2 c chocolate chips in microwave in small microwave-safe dish for about 45 seconds.
 Add to mixture and blend.
-Remove from mixer and stir in remaining chocolate chips.
+Remove bowl from mixer and stir in remaining chocolate chips.
 Scoop cookies with cookie scoop or spoon, forming into one-inch balls.
 Roll in powdered sugar and place at least an inch apart on cookie sheet.
-Bake for about 8 – 10 min.
+Bake for about 7 minutes in convection oven.
 Cool on cookie rack and serve…with lots of ice cold milk.

 Thaw out some boneless chicken breasts, and while they’re thawing, decide what you’re going to make with them.
 Oh wait, that’s what I do, but I’ll save you the agony of deciding by sharing this recipe.
 Just for the record, I hesitate to call any of my food ideas actual recipes since I am not too accurate about amounts and cooking times.
 I’ll feel better if you think of this as just a general guideline.